gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/operations.md

 This page will give some general example usage of how you can chain Operations together.

-As an example of a simple operation, say we want to get all nodes and edges based on their ID.
-To do this we can use the `GetElements` operation and set the `EntitySeed` to the entity (e.g. node) or edge where we want to start the search.
+As an example of a simple operation, say we want to get all entities and edges based on their ID.
+To do this we can use the `GetElements` operation and set the `EntitySeed` to the vertex or edge where we want to start the search.

 !!! example ""